How Will The Wet Wood & Coal Ban Affect You?

 Standard dry wood is an obvious alternative to wet wood.
 If wet wood is dried out so that its moisture content is less than 20%, it can be sold as dry wood – meaning that wet wood suppliers can feasibly transform the fuel into dry wood and sell it on to small stove owners.
 The process is a little more time-consuming for suppliers, but it means they can make use of their existing stocks.

 You can also choose from a variety of other eco-friendly fuel alternatives.
 Eco logs made from recycled wood fibre are a great alternative to standard fossil fuels for your small stove or tiny wood burner.
-Made from clean recycled wood such as pallet wood, these logs reuse materials, so no new trees are cut down to produce them.
-Lots of our eco logs are made in the UK, giving them a smaller carbon footprint than logs produced abroad, and they’re already chopped into convenient lengths that make them perfect for small wood burning stoves.
+Made from clean recycled wood, these logs reuse materials so that no new trees are cut down to produce them.
+Lots of eco logs are made in the UK, giving them a smaller carbon footprint than logs produced abroad, and they’re already made into convenient lengths that make them perfect for small wood burning stoves.